Fishbone (EP)

 Fishbone is the recording debut of alternative group Fishbone.
 This six-song EP was released in 1985 and captures the band at the height of their early funk/ska era.
 The track "Party at Ground Zero" remains one of the band's most popular tracks.

-The track "V.T.T.L.O.T.F.D.G.F." stands for "Voyage to the Land of the Freeze-Dried Godzilla Farts", as confirmed on the band's website, and is about a government attempt to convince the public that Hiroshima was actually caused by Godzilla farting.
-"Ugly", while never a single, has become a fan favorite.
+The track "V.T.T.L.O.T.F.D.G.F." stands for "Voyage to the Land of the Freeze-Dried Godzilla Farts", as confirmed on the band's website, and imagines a government attempt to convince the public that Hiroshima was actually caused by Godzilla farting.

+Reception

+Spin wrote, "The spirits of Little Richard, Chuck Berry and dozens of anonymous honkers and shouters haunt the grooves.
+Fishbone charges through the six cuts at breakneck speed.
+Tunes jump jaggedly from one change to another, flashing a frantic ska-beat, squawking horns, growling guitars, nearly a capella harmonies, yelps, squeaks, guffaws and moans."